kudobuilder/kudo/CONTRIBUTING.md

 After updating CRD manifests, use `make deploy` to apply the new CRDs to your cluster.

 ### Build and run tests using Docker
-If you don't want to install kubebuilder and other dependencies of KUDO locally, you can optionally do as our CI and build KUDO and run the tests inside a Docker container.
+If you don't want to install kubebuilder and other dependencies of KUDO locally, you can build KUDO and run the tests inside a Docker container.

-To run tests, you can just execute:
+To run tests inside a Docker container, you can just execute:

 `./test/run_tests.sh`